Featuring:

 Vita Šiugždinienė (cello)

-Giedrius Gelgotas (
+Giedrius Gelgotas (flute)

 Justė Gelgotaitė (oboe)